 AgFax Weed Solutions

-According to the National Agricultural Statistics Service in Georgia, there were 5.7 days suitable for fieldwork for the week ending Sunday, October 15, 2017.
-Precipitation estimates for the state ranged from no up to 3.9 inches.
-Average high temperatures ranged from the low 90s to the low 70s.
+According to the National Agricultural Statistics Service in South Carolina, there were 5.6 days suitable for fieldwork for the week ending Sunday, October 15, 2017.
+Precipitation estimates for the state ranged from no rain up to 5.5 inches.
+Average high temperatures ranged from the high 80s to the low 80s.
 Average low temperatures ranged from the low 70s to the low 60s.